mcosovic/JuliaGrid.jl/docs/src/tutorials/measurementModel.md

 * a set of wattmeters ``\mathcal P`` for active power injection and flow measurements,
 * a set of varmeters ``\mathcal Q`` for reactive power injection and flow measurements.

-In contrast, WAMS technology utilizes PMUs (Phasor Measurement Units) to provide data with high sampling rates, typically ranging between 10 and 20 ms, facilitating real-time monitoring of the system.
+In contrast, WAMS technology uses PMUs (Phasor Measurement Units) to provide data with high sampling rates, typically ranging between 10 and 20 ms, facilitating real-time monitoring of the system.
 Therefore, PMUs expand the set ``\mathcal M`` as follows:
 * a set of PMUs ``\bar{\mathcal P}`` for bus voltage and branch current phasor measurements.

 ---